ssvjugg/NFAUnreachableStatesAndMinimizingOfDFA/README.md

 # NFAUnreachableStatesAndMinimizingOfDFA
-This project implements the removal of unreachable states from an non-deterministic finite state machine (NFA).
+This project implements the removal of unreachable states from a non-deterministic finite state machine (NFA).
 Also, I added up a minimizing algorithm for the deterministic finite state machine (DFA).

 ---